-Downtown Belleville pizza shop opens; Piece by Peace opens in Swansea
+Downtown Belleville pizza shop opens; Peace by Piece opens in Swansea

 "We want to see people in our community to be healthy and be happy," Venuti said.
 "We love doing this."

 The new gym, owned and operated by Venuti and her husband, Gaetano, is about the size of a small retail store, but the workouts pack a mighty punch.
-The couple also own and operate the 9Round location in Edwardsville, located at 1063 S. Illinois 157.
+The couple also owns and operates the 9Round location in Edwardsville, 1063 S. Illinois 157.

 How does it work?
-A membership gives you unlimited access to the gym where a personal trainer is there to guide you through a 30-minute workout if you need help or a little motivation.
+A membership gives you unlimited access to the gym, where a personal trainer is there to guide you through a 30-minute workout if you need help or a little motivation.
 Different membership rates are available.

 The first round is always jump rope and every other round changes daily.
 Rounds two through eight might work your legs, core and arms in different ways.